 We love Belgium (and winter beers) at Christmas and we love taking a coach full of like-minded people.
-If you want something different to the usual Christmas routine, why not come away with us and get driven around Flanders in a coach to eat and drink in warm cosy surroundings and sample the finest offerings of Belgian beer culture.
+If you want something different to the usual Christmas routine, why not come away with us and get driven around Flanders (and the Netherlands) in a coach to eat and drink in warm cosy surroundings and sample the finest offerings of Belgian beer culture.
 Read more.

 This exciting new tour focuses on the black beers of Belgium.
 This Tour was inspired by Kaffee Bazaar in Ypres, the only café we know which has a separate, huge black beer menu and also by our travellers insatiable desire for Struise Brouwers Black Albert beer - a mighty 13%abv Royal Belgian Stout.
 We are staying for five nights at Novotel in central Mechelen, the historical home of Belgium's dark beers and a good base from which to explore those breweries who make great dark beers and cafes with a tendency that way.
 A visit to the inimitable De Struise Brouwers will form part of the Tour.
 This Tour will sell out so if you want to join us better reserve a place with your deposit soon.
 Read more.